109km/javascript-design-patterns/README.md

 The benefits are clear: if we want to make some change, we just need to update the factory create interface.

-Summary in short: `Simple Factory` is a factory that only creates one kind of products.
+**Summary in short** : `Simple Factory` is a factory that only creates one kind of products.

 ## Factory method

 There is an abstract factory class which just defines the actions of concrete classes.
+And the instances will be created in the concrete classes.

+**Summary in short** : `Factory method` abstract the creator class, the concrete instances are implemented in the concrete creator classes.